 I have tried several electrolytes and prefer Seeking Health’s.
 Not because I get a kickback from sharing this with you, but because Dr. Ben knows his stuff and his products are blended well for their purpose.

 I like to start with the individual packets so it’s easier to get in the habit of using them daily for a while.
 Then if I like a brand/blend, I purchase the bottle or tub of powder.

 I do not prefer the huge amount of potassium in this blend.
 I like to focus on potassium from food so I know I’m getting plenty of nutrients.
-Dr. Berg uses his wheat grass powder for a blend of nutrients.
-Although better than nothing, it’s a little too quick for me.
+Dr. Berg offers wheat grass powder for added nutrients.
+I prefer Seeking Health’s electrolytes for a better blend.. if they are in stock.

 - 100% dissolvable and has an amazing raspberry lemon flavor